rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 Initialize a forced withdraw of funds for an unowned account.
 Target account must not have a signing key set and must exist more than 24 hours.
-After execution of the transaction, funds will be transferred from the target RIF Rollup wallet to the corresponding rootstock wallet.
+After execution of the transaction, funds will be transferred from the target RIF Rollup wallet to the corresponding Rootstock wallet.
 Transaction initiator pays fee for this transaction.
 All the balance of requested token will be transferred.

 Sender account should have correct public key set before sending this transaction. (see